-Some clubs do involve children competing both in the local area and city wide, such as football, netball, athletics, cross country, tag rugby and swimming.
-Parents are welcome to come along as spectators to these events and competitions
+Some clubs do involve children competing both in the local area and city wide, such as football, netball and parents are welcome to come along as spectators to these events and competitions.

 Educational Visits

 Educational visits are arranged by year group teachers to complement the curriculum throughout the school year.
 In accordance with the Charging and Remissions Policy it is usual for the school to invite parents of the children concerned to make a voluntary contribution towards the costs of the visit.
 In law, this contribution is voluntary although, if sufficient contributions are not received, visits may not be able to go ahead.
 This means that the vast majority of parents need to contribute as trips are costed out at pound per head, leaving little flexibility.
 Other visits and activities take place outside school hours where payment is required for each child participating.